ruturaaj/rutu-widget-classes/README.md

 **Do I need to make changes in my Theme files?**

 No. You don't need to make changes in your Theme files.
-The Plugin will take care of adding classes automatically.
+Plugin will take care of adding classes automatically.

 **Will this plugin replace current Widget Classes of my Theme?**